diegotrrs/myblog/content/posts/when-to-repeat-yourself.md

 +++

 Good practices are methods or techniques that have been generally accepted as the best option to use in a certain field or industry.
-They also faciliate communication between peers.
-For example if you bring a common practice in a conversation with your colleague they probably will know what you are talking about.
+They also faciliate communication between peers - if you bring a common practice in a conversation with your colleague they probably will know what you are talking about.
 In programming the *Don't Repeat Yourself (DRY)* is one of most known and common practices.

 # 1. Don't Repeat Yourself (DRY)

 The main idea behind the *DRY* is to avoid duplication of knowledge in order to reduce the risk of defects appearing when new code is introduced in the future.
 This comes with benefits such as having a single source of truth and having less code to maintain.

-*DRY*'s main objective is avoiding __duplication of knowledge__ (business rules or algorithms<sup>[[1]](#ref1)</sup>) but it's not necessarily about __duplication of code__.
+*DRY*'s main objective is avoiding __duplication of knowledge__ (business rules or algorithms<sup> [[1]](#ref1)</sup>) but it's not necessarily about __duplication of code__.
 The same code can be found several times but if it represents different business rules then there is no duplication of knowledge.

-In [[2]](#ref2) Mathias Verraes elaborates further on this:
+[Mathias Verraes](#ref2)  elaborates further on this:

-> DRY It’s about knowledge.
+> DRY is about knowledge.
 It’s about cohesion.
 If two pieces of code represent the exact same knowledge, they will always change together.
 Having to change them both is risky: you might forget one of them.
 On the other hand, if two identical pieces of code represent different knowledge, they will change independently.
 De-duplicating them introduces risk, because changing the knowledge for one object, might accidentally change it for the other object.

 # 2. Risk: Wrong abstraction

 Generally speaking, abstraction means removing unnecessary detail in order to focus attention on details of greater importance <sup>[[3]](#ref3) </sup> <sup>[[4]](#ref4) </sup>.
 In programming, this can be achieved by creating classes (generalisation), interfaces (information hiding) or functions (functional abstraction), among others.
-Abstraction is widely used to simplify things that may be very complex , but it can be also used to achieve other objectives such as __avoiding duplication of code__.
+Abstraction is widely used to simplify things that may be very complex , but it can also be used to achieve other objectives such as __avoiding duplication of code__.
 But sometimes a __wrong abstraction__ can be introduced.

 Sandi Metz presents a really clear example of this: